Choosing an Integration Mode

 | already makes direct LLM calls and you want minimal disruption | Gateway Mode |

-| already has step-based workflows or orchestrators | Workflow Control Plane |
+| already has step-based workflows or orchestrators | WCP |

-How The Three Modes Differ
+How The Main Paths Differ

 Proxy Mode